 “Hey!”
 Siggy called.
 “Did you say short blond hair?
 How about that one?”

 Below them and to the right was a walled garden.
 Purple blooms of wisteria grew along the trellis-like fence that made up part of the stone wall.
 In the center of the garden, mosaics surrounded a marble basin.
 In the middle of the shallow pool, a fat-cheeked cherub with a curling fish tail blew a fountain out of its trumpet.
 To one side, sitting on a bench, two girls pored over the latest issue of Wise Wear magazine.
 One was pretty, with short flaxen hair and a squarish jaw.
 She had a pile of notebooks next to her.
 An old-fashioned camera on a red strap hung over her shoulder.
 A silver and black Norwegian Elk Hound, with thick fur and a curling tail, lay with its muzzle resting on her feet.
 Rachel recognized her as Valerie Foxx.

-The other girl was gorgeous with long, wavy blond hair, impish cheeks, and eyes that seemed almost luminescent.
+The other girl was gorgeous with long, wavy blonde hair, impish cheeks, and eyes that seemed almost luminescent.
 She also was the most well-endowed young teen Rachel had ever seen, but this might have been because her black and white subfusc outfit had been tailored to display her figure to best advantage.
 Her white blouse strained at the buttons, and her black pleated skirt was shorter than the knee-length specified by the school handbook.